-Cycling is strictly forbidden in the main city of Venice, but the Lido and other parts of the Venetian lagoon are great for bicycles.
+Cycling is strictly forbidden in the main city of Venice, but the Lido and other parts of the Venetian lagoon are good for bicycles.
+If you’re arriving in Venice by or with a bicycle and staying in the historic centre, you’ll need to leave your bike at one of the parking facilities on the mainland or in the less secure one at Piazzale Roma (1 day maximum).

 Rent bicycles on the Lido

 You can rent bicycles on the Lido easily in summer.
 In winter, many of the hire shops are closed, but we found one open on a sunny day in January.
 As you get off the vaparetto, turn left and walk for about 50 metres to Piazzale S.M.
 Elisabetta.
 There is a small street leading off the Piazzale where you find the bicycle shop called Gardin Anna Valli.
 The bikes were in good condition, and Stefano was very helpful.
 The telephone number of the shop is 041 2760005, and Stefano’s mobile is 339 6823387.

 Venice’s Lido island is flat, so exploring on a bicycle is a wonderful way to see it.
 If you want a long ride, you can cycle to the southernmost point of the Lido and take your bicycle on a car ferry across to the next island, Pellestrina.
 Car ferries leave hourly or half-hourly depending on the time of day, and the ferry takes just 15 minutes.
 Stefano, who owns the bicycle shop, can give you a small map of how to reach the car ferry with a ferry timetable on it.
 If you have one of the books of vaparetto tickets that you use in Venice, these can be used on the car ferry.

 Bicycle rides on Pellestrina